Coates medieval settlement: History

+The church, likely a Saxon foundation, is dedicated to St Edith of Polesworth.
+Much of the surviving architecture is late Norman, 12th-century, but it has alterations and additions up to Georgian period, including a double bellcote.
+The church has a low and small nave and chancel.
+It contains a 15th-century rood screen, the only one in Lincolnshire.
+There is a Jacobean family pew at the west end, and the rest of the seating is just rough benches sometimes described as "rustic".
+There is the royal coat of arms of Charles I dating from 1635 and monumental brasses to a William Butler (died 1590) and his wife; the figures on these are small.
+In a niche there is a demi-figure made of alabaster of a Brian Cooke who died in 1653.
+There are remnants of 15th-century (c.
+1470–1500) and 1597 stained glass in situ.
+Outside, just south of the chancel, is the tomb of the Maltby family comprising an urn on a table with tapering columns as legs, with a sarcophagus underneath.

 Earthworks

 Today at Coates-by-Stow there are two farms, a hall, several cottages and the Grade I listed Church of St Edith.
 Medieval ridge and furrow cultivation is discernable in the field immediately west of Grange Farm.
 In the adjoining field to the west are the earthworks of the village.
 There is a west–east roadway, shown by a ditch of length 430 m and about 0.7 m deep; on both sides of this are rectangular ditched enclosures, where houses and outbuildings once stood.
 North of the northern range of buildings are indications of large rectangular enclosures, thought to have been medieval paddocks; inside these can be seen the ridge and furrow pattern of earlier cultivation in that area.